MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 ## Simple data types

 Simple data types represent single values, such as texts and numbers.
-You can use these data types independently or utilize them to create more complex data structures, such as lists and datatables.
+You can use these data types independently or use them to create more complex data structures, such as lists and datatables.

 ### Text value

-Any kind of text, from email addresses to the text contents of a .txt file.
+This is any kind of text, from email addresses to the text contents of a .txt file.

 [Text data type properties](datatype-properties.md#texts)